minprog/programmeren-1/exercises/writing/anonymize/index.md

 - **It is OK to hardcode the program (the coordinates of the black bar) to only work for this image.**
 - We have already taken care of error checking the user input for you.

+> The CS50 IDE no longer shows coordinates upon creating a selection on an image.
+Instead you can use local programs such as preview on Mac or paint on Windows to extract the coordinates yourself.
+Alternatively, you can also use the following coordinates for the black bar in suspect.bmp: 170,80 (top left x,y) and 250,105 (bottom right x,y).

 ## Background

 As you may know an RGB colour is often represented in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) notation, which is wat we want you to use in this assigment as well.
 The color white `ffffff` means red: `ff`, green: `ff`, blue: `ff`. `ff` in decimal notation is `255`, which is why white can also be written as `(255,255,255)`.
 In C you can represent a hexadecimal value bij putting `0x` in front of it. `255` can thus be written as `0xff`.